ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 This change puts pressure on business cash flow in several ways:

-- Late tax payments now have higher real cost
+- Late tax payments now carry a higher real cost

-- You won’t recover any part of the interest charge via tax returns
+- You will not recover any part of the interest charge via your tax return

-- Future budgeting must account for interest as a full expense
+- Future budgeting must account for interest as a full, non-deductible expense

 Example: How the New Rule Affects Your Business